grab/engineering-blog/_posts/2019-05-07-why-you-should-organise-an-immersion-trip-for-your-next-project.md

 <p>&nbsp;</p>

-## Pro tip #3 - Recce locations beforehand
+## Pro Tip #3 - Recce Locations Beforehand

 Once you’ve nailed down the locations, it is essential for you to get a local resident to recce the places first.
 In Southeast Asia, more often than so would you realise that information found online is unreliable and misleading, so doing a physical recce will save you a lot of time.

 I had experienced a few time-wasting incidents when we did not expect specific locations to be what was intended.
 For example, while on our grocery-run, we wanted to visit a local wet market that opens only very early in the morning.
-We got up at 5 am, drove about 1.5 hours and only to realize the wet market is not open to the public and we eventually got chased out by the security guards.
+We got up at 5 am, drove about 1.5 hours and only to realise the wet market is not open to the public and we eventually got chased out by the security guards.

-## Pro tip #4 - Never assume a customer’s journey
+## Pro Tip #4 - Never Assume a Customer’s Journey

-(even though you’ve experienced it before as a customer)
+(Even though you’ve experienced it before as a customer)

 One of the most important processes throughout a product life cycle is to understand a customer’s journey.
 It’s particularly important to understand the journey if we are not familiar with the actual environment.
 Take our GrabFresh service as an example.
 It’s a complex journey that happens behind the scenes.
 Desktop research might not be enough to fully validate the journey hence, an immersion trip that allows you to be on the field will ensure you go through the lifecycle of the entire process to observe and note all the phases that happen in the real environment.